The major historic monuments in FranceThis

 concentrations of historic buildings and other monuments of any country

-of mediaeval chapels, Roman remains, or vestiges from the time of the
+of medieval chapels, Roman remains, or vestiges from the time of the

 Industrial Revolution, France has them all.
 And that is just counting